 Bring on the tough stuff - there’s not just one right answer.

-- How plausible is this love story?
+How plausible is this love story?
 Are we supposed to believe that Darcy is now A-OK with being related to Wickham?
-More broadly, are we supposed to swallow that Darcy got over his aversion to the lower classes after a few months?
+Are we supposed to swallow that Darcy got over his aversion to the lower classes after a few months?

-- There are basically no effective parents in the novel.
+There are basically no effective parents in the novel, or at least none that we see.
 How would the novel change if there were?
-Would the relationships form differently with useful parental advice?
 Who would benefit from a parent's intervention?
 Who wouldn't?

-- Many of the important plot turns happen through letters.
-A letter from Miss Bingley tells Jane that Bingley is gone for good and is supposed to marry Miss Darcy.
-A letter from Darcy fills Elizabeth and the reader in on the truth about wicked Wickham and lets her draw some new conclusions about him.
+Many of the important plot turns happen through letters.
+A letter from Miss Bingley tells Jane that Bingley is gone for good and is supposed to marry Miss Darcy; a letter from Darcy fills Elizabeth and the reader in on the truth about wicked Wickham and lets her draw some new conclusions about him.
 Why does this information travel through letters?
-Can it have been revealed face-to-face?
+Could it have been revealed face-to-face?
 Why or why not?